-The Company's AIFM, Frostrow Capital LLP, and the Company are required to make certain disclosures available to investors in accordance with the UK's Alternative Investment Fund Managers Regulation ("AIFMD UK Regulation").
+The Company's AIFM, Frostrow Capital LLP, and the Company are required to make certain disclosures available to investors in accordance with the Alternative Investment Fund Managers Directive ("AIFMD").

 Those disclosures that are required to be made pre-investment are included within an Investor Disclosure Document which can be found on the Company's website www.menhaden.com.